ml4bigdata/ml4bigdata.github.io/_pages/teaching.md

 - **Concise Lectures**: Focused on specific learning objectives to maintain student engagement.
 - **Curated Resources**: Including textbooks like ["Machine Learning: The Basics"](https://link.springer.com) by A. Jung, YouTube playlists, and GitHub repositories.
 - **Feedback-Adaptive Cycle**: Regularly updating course materials based on student feedback to enhance learning outcomes.
+Here is an example for a feedback letter that explains how student feedback has been leveraged in the course revision: [click me](/assets/images/ResponseLetter.pdf)

 ## Recognition and Impact